dieterich-lab/LINDA/README.md

 Soon LINDA is also to run by using the open-source [Coin-Cbc](https://projects.coin-or.org/Cbc) as well as the [lpSolve](https://cran.r-project.org/web/packages/lpSolve/index.html) R-package for smaller case studies.

-**NOTE:** We strongly encourage using cplex to solve the LINDA problems since the tool has been mostly maintained by considering CPLEX in mind and also because it showed to be more efficient computationally.
+**NOTE:** We strongly encourage using CPLEX to solve the LINDA problems since the tool has been mostly maintained by considering CPLEX in mind and also because it showed to be more efficient computationally.

 #### 2. Package Depedencies
 Additionally before installation, the users must install the following R-package depedencies: